dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 - TB - Treatment outcomes - second line (yearly)
 - TB - Laboratory (monthly)

-These groups include TB Notifications and outcomes as weThe mapping is based on codes of metadata objects.
+The mapping is based on codes of metadata objects.
 The process of data transfer is described in the installation guide.

 ### Program Rules